RedFlame2112/genshin-artifact-simulator/README.md

 ID: 12 - Name: City of Gold (Flower of Paradise Lost and Desert Pavilion Chronicle)
 ID: 13 - Name: Molten Iron Fortress (Nymph's Dreams and Vorukasha's Glow)
 ```

+### Next steps
+Planning on addding CV calculations, an artifact optimization feature, a more comprehensive history format, and more soon!